-In order to become a volunteer, you must be cleared by Wake County Public Schools.
-This entails filling out the on-line application, which will include a personal background check.
-We will have a station set up in the office for those interested in filing an application to volunteer at Leesville Elementary for the 2016-17 school year.
+In order to become a volunteer, you must be cleared by Wake County Public Schools by completing the online volunteer registration and personal background check.
+We will have a station set up in the office for those interested in registering to volunteer at LES for the 2019-20 school year.

-Downtown will inform the school if you are cleared or not cleared to volunteer and then proceed to inform the applicant.
-All parents/guardians/relatives wanting to chaperone field trips, work in the classroom or any position where you are working with multiple students MUST fill out a volunteer application.
+Central Office Services will inform the school if you are cleared/not cleared to volunteer and then proceed to inform the applicant.
+All parents/guardians/relatives wanting to chaperone field trips, work in the classroom, or in any position where you are working with multiple students MUST fill out a volunteer application.